 If you already have a free FarmLogs Standard account, we hope you’re taking full advantage of everything that the platform offers.
 (Check out this blog post to rediscover 20 surprising things you can do for free with FarmLogs Standard.)

-But there’s even more you can do with your account by upgrading to FarmLogs Crop Manager, which includes Crop Health Imagery, Crop Health Alerts, and Nitrogen Monitoring.
+But there’s even more you can do with your account with Crop Health Imagery.

-It’s with FarmLogs Crop Manager that you’ll gain immediate access to the same historical and in-season satellite field imagery that Clint used to spot his costly application problems.
+With Crop Health Imagery, you’ll gain immediate access to the same historical and in-season satellite field imagery that Clint used to spot his costly application problems.